BREWING ARIZONA

 Pre-Prohibition Arizona Brewers

-Territorial brewers such as Alex Levin, who built Arizona's first brewery in 1866, found that brewing beer in the desert southwest was a challenging endeavor.
-Levin lacked the proper provisions for making beer and had to do with what was on hand.
-Brewers such as Levin dealt with high alkalinity in water, a scarcity of proper brewing ingredients, grueling manual labor, insufficient refrigeration, high transportation costs, and a shortage of bottles among other things.
-Despite these problems, Arizona brewers were able to produce a variety of beers to satisfy their consumer's needs.
+Territorial brewers such as Alexander Levin, who built Arizona's first brewery in 1864, found that brewing beer in the desert southwest was a challenging endeavor.
+Levin lacked the proper provisions for making a quality beer and had to do with what was on hand.
+Territorial brewers such as Levin dealt with high alkalinity in water, a scarcity of proper brewing ingredients, grueling manual labor, insufficient refrigeration, high transportation costs, and among other things, a shortage of vessels for transporting beer such as bottles and kegs.
+Regardless, they were able to produce a variety of beers to satisfy consumer demands.

 Picture